Yaskawa-Global/motoros2/doc/troubleshooting.md

 *Solution:*
 Check the [setup instructions](../README.md#installation) to ensure that the robot controller is configured properly.

-If the behavior persists, save a copy of the [debug-listener script](#debug-log-client) output and the `PANELBOX.LOG` from the robot's teach pendant.
+If the behavior persists, save a copy of the output of the [debug-listener script](#debug-log-client) and the `PANELBOX.LOG` from the robot's teach pendant.
 Open a new issue on the [Issue tracker](https://github.com/yaskawa-global/motoros2/issues), describe the problem and attach `PANELBOX.LOG` and the debug log to the issue.
 Include a verbatim copy of the alarm text as seen on the teach pendant (alarm number and `[subcode]`).